Direct Examination: Making the Facts Understandable, Presenting Compelling and Credible Witnesses

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will review how to be effective on direct examination so that the factfinder hears an interesting, articulate, and credible witness.
+This CLE course will review how to be effective on direct examination so that the factfinder hears an interesting, articulate, and credible witness.
 The program will explore why direct examination is so difficult, how to work with the witnesses one has, the limits of what opposing counsel can ask about witness preparation and document review, how to deal with inevitable witness mistakes, how to approach case weaknesses, and how to use direct examination to prepare the witness for cross.

 - Deciding the role of the witness and order of presentation